CumulusNetworks/docs/content/cumulus-linux-52/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing-Hardware-ECMP.md

 ## ECMP Hashing

+You can configure custom hashing to specify what to include in the hash calculation during load balancing between:
+- Multiple next hops of a layer 3 route (ECMP hashing).
+- Multiple interfaces that are members of the same bond (bond or LAG hashing).
+For bond hashing, see {{<link url="Bonding-Link-Aggregation/#load-balancing" text="Bonding - Link Aggregation" >}}.

 For ECMP load balancing between multiple next-hops of a layer 3 route, you can hash on these fields:

 |   <div style="width:190px">Field   | Default Setting | NVUE Command | `traffic.conf`|